WoodyLinwc/Random-Generator-React-Native/README.md

 // and obtain access key from Unsplash before run the application

 npx expo start
+// open your iOS simulator on Xcode i
 ```

 You create your `env.tsx` file in the following place